lake-wg/edhoc/draft-ietf-lake-edhoc.md

 16
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since C_I is a byte string in the interval h'00' to h'2f', it is encoded as the corresponding integer - 24, i.e. 0x16 = 22, 22 - 24 = -2, and -2 in CBOR encoding is equal to 0x21.
+Note that since C_I is a byte string in the interval h'00' to h'2f', it is encoded as the corresponding integer - 24, i.e., 0x16 = 22, 22 - 24 = -2, and -2 in CBOR encoding is equal to 0x21.

 ~~~~~~~~~~~~~~~~~~~~~~~
 C_I (1 byte)